john-ndichu-kimani/churn_prediction_model_telco_industry/README.md

-# Safaricom Customer Churn Prediction
+# Customer Churn Prediction For Telco

 ## Overview
 This project implements a machine learning pipeline to predict customer churn for a telecommunications company like Safaricom.
 The model helps identify customers who are likely to discontinue services, enabling proactive retention strategies.